What is Purchase Power®?

 - Follow the Purchase Power account prompts during your next meter refill.
-You must connect to the Pitney Bowes Data Center to download postage to your meter - learn more.
+You must connect to Pitney Bowes to download postage to your meter - learn more.

-Create a pitneybowes.com profile, and manage your postage balance, meter refill activity, and payments in one location online.
+Create your account profile, and manage your postage balance, view your credit limit, see meter refill activity and make payments online.

 Once activated, Purchase Power will be offered as a payment option when making a purchase with Pitney Bowes.